Policy and Procedure Name:

 Appendix A to OAC 4123-3-36 for a list of acceptable codes.

-Claims services staff will review the claim in totality to determine
+Services staff will review the claim in totality to determine what information

-Review and confirm demographics submitted with the claim, FROI, job
+and confirm demographics submitted with the claim, FROI, job description, MCO

-description, MCO and other notes, mechanism of injury, date of injury and compare
+and other notes, mechanism of injury, DOI, and compare the medical

 i.